MPTCP-FreeBSD/LLM-CCA/adaptive_bitrate_streaming/README.md

 # Preface
-The code for this project is based on the [NetLLM](https://github.com/duowuyms/NetLLM) repository implementation.
+The code for this project is based on the [NetLLM](https://github.com/duowuyms/NetLLM) repository.
 Thanks to the NetLLM team for providing the open source code!

-What is ABR?
-> The volume of video streaming has reached almost 60% of all the Internet traffic.
-Streaming video over variable-bandwidth networks (e.g., cellular network) requires the client to adapt the video bitrate to optimize the user experience.
-In industrial DASH standard, videos are divided into multiple chunks, each of which represents a few seconds of the overall video playback.
-Each chunk is encoded at several discrete bitrates, where a higher bitrate implies a higher resolution and thus a larger chunk size.
-For this problem, each MDP episode is a video playback with a particular network trace (i.e., a time series of network throughput).
-At each step, the agent observes the past network throughput measurement, the current video buffer size, and the remaining portion of the video.
-The action is the bitrate for the next video chunk.
-The objective is to maximize the video resolution and minimize the stall (which occurs when download time of a chunk is larger than the current buffer size) and the reward is structured to be a linear combination of selected bitrate and the stall when downloading the corresponding chunk.

 # Code Structure
 - `artifacts`: This directory stores some artifacts, e.g., result files.